lbryio/lbry.tech/documents/partials/overview/lbrycrd.md

 ### Additional Resources

-- The [Whitepaper](/whitepaper "Whitepaper") contains a comprehensive documentation of the LBRY blockchain.
+- The [Specification](/spec "Specification") contains a comprehensive documentation of the LBRY blockchain and protocol.
 - [Resources](/resources) has documentation about using the LBRY blockchain, including its APIs.